justinkprince/retropie-guide/README.md

 8. Do not press any buttons on the game controller until the game loads.
 9. Play away.

+To turn off the Raspberry Pi, just unplug the micro USB charger cable.

 ## Navigating the system

 Certain button combinations on the game controller allow you to perform a variety of important functions.
 These combinations will work even while a game is playing.